AngelFish

 • We develop ecologically sound and economically sustainable solutions for reef conservation and restoration.

 In 1997, Reef Check conducted the first-ever global survey of coral reef health.
 The survey provided scientific evidence of a worldwide crisis- caused by overfishing and pollution- in the condition of our coral reefs.
 Since then, Reef Check’s fast-growing network has expanded throughout all tropical seas with the objective to preserve and sustain their reef ecosystems.
-In 2005, Reef Check launched its first temperate reef program in California.
-Reef Check California has grown to be the largest citizen science monitoring group collecting data on California’s kelp forests and its statewide Marine Protected Area (MPA) network.
-In 2016, this program expanded into climate change monitoring and is now providing ocean temperature data from over 90 sites, and is monitoring ocean acidification at key sites in California’s MPAs.

 We have realized that a fundamental element to saving reef ecosystems on a global scale is to create active stewards of the marine environment at the local level.
 However, building a pipeline of diverse talent within our network of volunteer citizen scientists, particularly among divers, remains a challenge.
 There are often barriers for many communities to become involved, despite their significant generational and community knowledge of marine life and their local ecosystems.
 We are becoming more aware of how we present marine science and ocean conservation to members of communities traditionally underrepresented in these fields and how together we can start breaking down these barriers.
-Our Dive Into Science program is specifically and thoughtfully developed to provide dive training and citizen science skills for groups that have historically been underrepresented in this effort including low-income and BIPOC (Black, Indigenous, People of Color) communities—and to encourage ongoing participation in conserving their coastal and nearshore environment.
+Our Dive into Science program is specifically and thoughtfully developed to provide dive training and citizen science skills for groups that have historically been underrepresented in this effort including low-income and BIPOC (Black, Indigenous, People of Color) communities—and to encourage ongoing participation in conserving their coastal and nearshore environment.

 A note on the term “citizen science”